MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 ## Common Microsoft 365 tool sets

-Every organization can choose how best to use the Microsoft 365 platform for communication.
+Every organization can choose how best to use the Microsoft 365 platform for collaboration.
 The best answer for a large multi-national conglomerate would make little sense for a five-person financial advisory firm.
-The Microsoft 365 apps and services most likely included in the mix for communication include the following:
+The Microsoft 365 apps and services most likely included in the mix for collaboration include the following:

 - Microsoft Teams
 - SharePoint